Recovering nonsmooth coefficients for higher-order perturbations of a polyharmonic operator: Introduction

 One important inspiration for our work is several papers studying inverse boundary value problems for operators where the principal part is the polyharmonic operator and there are terms of order greater than one.
-The first work here is due to Bhattarcharya and Ghosh \cite{MR3953481} who establish that for an operator with terms up to order $2$, the coefficients are uniquely determined by a Dirichlet to Neumann map, at least when $m\geq 3$.
-A partial result is available when $m=2$.
-Further work by Bhattarcharyya, Krishnan, and Sahoo \cite{MR4631015} establishes uniqueness for operators with terms of order up to $m-1$.
-This last work also considers a variant where we are only given information about the Dirichlet to Neumann map on part of the boundary.
-These authors do not address the question of determining the minimal smoothness which allows a uniqueness result.
+The first work here is due to Bhattacharyya and Ghosh \cite{MR3953481} who establish that for an operator with terms up to order $2$, the coefficients are uniquely determined by a Dirichlet to Neumann map, at least when $m\geq 3$.
+A partial result is available when $m=2$. \rv{ There has been much additional work on inverse problems for polyharmonic operators that we will not attempt to summarize here.
+We direct readers to recent interesting work by Bhattacharyya, Krishnan, and Sahoo \cite{MR4631015} that establishes uniqueness for operators with terms of order up to $m-1$.
+This work also considers a variant where we are only given information about the Dirichlet to Neumann map on part of the boundary.
+This has been extended to certain terms up to order $m$ by Bhattacharyya and Kumar \cite{MR4723844}.
+These interesting papers do not consider non-smooth coefficients but they provide a good summary of recent progress for other aspects of inverse boundary problems for polyharmonic operators. }